SEB-Core/mongoose-recipes/README.md

 }
 ```

-Now, we invoke the function we made:
+Now, you invoke the function you made:

 ```js
 connect()
 ```

-Finally, we simply export the Mongoose connection.
+Finally, you simply export the Mongoose connection.

 ```js
 module.exports = mongoose.connection